Wiens-Soshycki-John/CryptGameAudioProject/README.txt

 This repo has two unity games, one which I have modified and an original.
 The modified one is modified to meet audio requirements for an assignment for my Digital Audio Course.

 SETUP
-My Version of the Game is reasonably under in the MyVersion folder whereas the original version is expectedly in the OriginalVersion folder.
+My Version of the Game is reasonably under in the MyVersion folder named TestImport.exe (forgot to change the project name), whereas the original version is expectedly in the OriginalVersion folder named 3DCryptbaseGame.exe.

 As for as I am aware unity only requires you to have the .exe however as someone who is rather inexperienced with unity as this is the first build
 I have ever created I may be wrong.
 If the individual .exe files are not enough clone the whole repo.